v0.9 · free · no card required

 False positives happen.
 Suppress a single finding (by fingerprint), a rule on a path (by glob), or a whole rule for the repo — all from the findings view.
 User-scoped, synced via Supabase, survives across scans. .repoguardignore in your repo also honored.

-// why repoguard
+// why triagerook

 built for the dev who skips snyk.